paritoshgpt1/BOOM/README.md

     mongodb_host

 `name` allows the user to declare a name for the pipeline. `rabbitmq_host` and `mongodb_host` are simply the host addresses for RabbitMQ and MongoDB, respectively. `clean_up` is a boolean value that will delete intermediate output files if declared `true`. `use_mongodb` is a boolean value that will write data to MongoDB instead of files if declared `true`.

+`mode` has three possible values:
+1. `local`
+    * Executes the pipeline as independent python modules running on your machine
+2. `docker`
+    * Executes the pipeline as individual docker modules running on your machine
+3. `aws`
+    * Executes the pipeline on an AWS EC2 instance which executes the python modules and uploads the results on an S3 bucket and destroys the EC2 instance

 Following is the `modules` section of the toy example's configuration file: